na-stewart/sanic-security/README.md

 * Request Two-step Verification (Creates and encodes a two-step session)

 Requesting verification should be conditional.
 For example, an account that is logging in is unverified and requires verification.
+The example below is not conditional.

 Key | Value |
 --- | --- |